 Archives Last Visit by Henry Regehr On Monday, just two days after the memorial service, our family arrived at “Whitepines of Northumberland Tree Farm”, the farm Lillian and I had owned for three decades.
 We had taken care of the land, nurtured the gardens, rebuilt the home, planted trees and groomed the trails.
 We had welcomed family and friends for happy and intimate times together.
 Now we were warmly welcomed by the lovely new owners.

-Archives As a photographer, I remember events and relationships in images of the mind.
-These stories, these reflections, are the still photos of a long-lasting and loving romance.
-I now share this album of images with you.
-February 1946: On starlit prairie winter evenings, riding Madge, thirteen-year-old Lillian lets her pony choose its way in the farm field.
-She lies back on the horse and gazes at the wide- open black sky, its shimmering
+Archives Portraits of Lillian April 14, 2022 As photographer, I remember events and relationships in images of the mind.
+These stories, these reflections, are the still photos describing a long-lasting and loving romance.
+I now share this album of images with you, the reader.
+Henry Regehr February 1946 On starlit prairie evenings, riding Madge, thirteen-year-old Lillian lets the pony choose its way in the farm field.
+She lies back on the horse and gazes at